NeuroTechX/ntx_slack_archive/eegdata.md

  >Hey sc, you should take a look at My Virtual Dream.
 It was an art project that used the Muse headset to detect "calm" and "concentrated"

+8/26/2017 5:04 AM

+ **psoulos** :

+ >The values used to be included directly as an experimental value in the Muse SDK but were removed